InfuseAI/primehub/README.md

 Please see the [installation guide↗](https://docs.primehub.io/docs/getting_started/install_primehub_ce).

-### The scenario on Katacoda

-Prefer a trial run before getting into a real installation!?

-Please visit our [installation scenario on Katacoda↗](https://www.katacoda.com/infuseai) to feel it.

 ## Contributions

 We welcome contributions.
 See the [Set up dev environment](DEVELOP.md) and the [Contributing guildline](CONTRIBUTING.md) to get started.